 Three places to imbibe before the game:

-- The parking lot: best tailgate in baseball.
-Feels like a Badgers game except in blue and yellow.
+The parking lot is likely your best option.
+It’s the best tailgate in baseball, and feels more like a Badgers game except in blue and yellow.
+If you prefer an actual establishment

 - Kelly’s Bleachers or J&B’s Blue Ribbon: two classic sport bars close enough to walk to the park.
 Or take their free shuttles.